outsider-analytics/outsider-analytics/README.md

 # :wave: Hello!
-I am a data scientist and financial analyst operating in the Ethereum space
+I am a data engineer and financial analyst operating in the Ethereum space
 ---
 ## :email: How to reach me:
 * Outsideranalytics@gmail.com